Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Introduction

 The key ingredient we will need for connecting Maslov index calculations with renormalized oscillation results is monotonicity.
 We say that the evolution of $\mathcal{L} = (\ell_1, \ell_2)$ is {\it monotonic} provided all intersections occur with the same direction.
-If the intersections all correspond with the positive direction, then we can compute
+If the intersections all correspond with the positive direction, and if the crossing points are all discrete, then we can compute

 Suppose $\mathbf{X}_1 (t) = {X_1 (t) \choose Y_1 (t)}$ and $\mathbf{X}_2 (t) = {X_2 (t) \choose Y_2 (t)}$ respectively denote frames for Lagrangian subspaces of $\mathbb{C}^{2n}$, $\ell_1 (t)$ and $\ell_2 (t)$.
 Then we can express this last relation as